Codeinwp/wp-product-review/readme.txt

 * fr_FR translation by Jacques Soule of http://wordpress-pour-vous.com/

 == Changelog ==
+= 3.0.2 - 2017-08-24  =

+* Fixed fatal error with is_active method.
+* Fixed query reviews class.
+* Fixed widget assets loading when there is no review on the page.

 = 3.0.1 - 2017-08-23  =

 * Fixed backwards compatibility when using cwppos_show_review.